Suvink/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-manual-task.md

 ![Received email](../../assets/img/develop-components/develop-a-scheduled-integration/Received-email.png)

-## Step 6: Observe the Manual Task
+## Step 6: Observe the manual task

 The observability view in Choreo displays graphs that depict details such as throughput, latency, diagnostic data, and logs to identify and troubleshoot anomalies in components you deploy.